bedolpab/bedolpab/README.md

 # Hi, I'm Pablo Bedolla
 I'm second-year student at Dominican University.
 I have found a passion in the field of Mathematics and Computer Science.
-Iam currently focused building a machine learning model that uses Generative Adversarial Networks (GANs) and image processing to create visual representations of the timeline of what people with dementia see.
-[Feb 19, 2023]

 ## Info